lyncisdev/voco/README.md

 # Create your own speech recognition system for programming by voice

 Voco allows you to create a Kaldi speech recognition system based on your own voice that will allow you to program by predominantly using your voice.
 This is intended for programmers who have developed RSI or have other injuries or disabilities and need to continue their work but are unable to use a traditional keyboard and mouse setup for extended periods of time.
-This software was developed to be used prmarily with EMACS (Spacemacs with VIM emulation as the modal navigation menus are crucial to its use).
+This software was developed to be used primarily with EMACS (Spacemacs with VIM emulation) as the modal navigation menus are crucial to its use).

 Some examples of supported commands:
 - "alpha bravo charlie" -> abc